-Any verse from any ancient text can illustrate the point, so here is a mantra containing the name of the Divine Mother, the Goddess of the Earth.
-Here is a transliteration of the Lakshmi Mantra to Roman letters.
+Any mantra from any ancient text can illustrate the point, so here is a mantra containing the name of Divine Mother, the Goddess of the earth.
+Here is a transliteration of the Sanskrit mantra to Roman letters.

 yā devī sarva bhūteṣu lakṣmī rupeṇa sansthitā | namastasyai namastasyai namastasyai namo namaḥ ||

-The common English translation of the verse is, “Oh Mother!
+The common English translation of the mantra is, “Oh Mother!
 You who are established as the energy of prosperity everywhere, I bow down to you again and again.”

 The only words used in the translation appear in bold type and are yā, sarva, lakṣmī, and nam (who, everywhere, prosperity, and bow down).
-Only a small portion of the text was translated and a verse representing the Sacred Word of God was fabricated.
-When I began studying the Sacred Texts of the world, I assumed there was validity to the translations.
-Adherents take them that way, but they are anything but.
+Only a small portion of the text was translated and a mantra representing the Holy Word was fabricated.
+When I began studying the ancient texts, I assumed there was validity to the translations.
+Adherents take them that way, but they are not.
 If you want to find out for yourself, all you have to do is start translating.

-You can start with this verse.
-I have not translated it, but if I were, I would discover the meaning of the various Sanskrit words and syllables of the text and go from there.
+I have not translated the mantra, but if I did, I would start by discover the meaning of the various Sanskrit words and syllables of the text and go from there.
 Here is a start.